 Join our Team

-At Streets of Growth we attract staff who really care about their own growth as well as that of the young adults they coach through change, in order to ensure our young clients get the best talent available in the industry.
+At Streets of Growth we attract staff who really care about their own growth as much as that of the young adults they coach through change.
+This is to ensure our team consistently offer our young clients the best talent available in the industry.

-Some of the key character traits we seek and who our young clients’ needs require, is someone who is an intuitive self-starter, highly driven, innovative, passionate, physically fit, has a positive attitude, emotionally intelligent, good communication skills, keen to learn, able to take constructive feedback for their personal
+The key character traits we seek and who our young clients’ needs require, is someone who is an intuitive self-starter, highly driven, innovative, passionate, physically fit, has a positive attitude, emotionally intelligent, great communication skills, keen to learn, able to take constructive feedback for their personal

 Do you feel inspired by what we are innovating with young adults at Streets of Growth and have skills or experience that you feel could help us?
 There are a variety of different ways that you can help that don’t involve working on the frontline as an intervention worker.
 For example; you may have vast experience of writing Funding Applications and Donor networking skills and networks.